 Brette's Answer: Call the court and ask the status of the case.
 Explain that it is has been 6 months and you were told there would be a decision in 30 days.
 It sounds like there was some kind of error and the case got misplaced.

 Jessica's Question: I have two children with court ordered child support from 8 years ago.
-My ex now wants my 10yr old to move in with him and have primary custody changed over.
+My ex now wants my 10 year old to move in with him and have primary custody changed over.
 Our 12 year old daughter doesn't want to go and will be living with me.
 How will this affect the child support?
 He says it's a wash and he doesn't have to pay anymore.
-Please answer I can't find the answer.

 Brette's Answer: It depends on your respective incomes.
 If one child lives with one parent and the other with the other parent, child support for each will be calculated then offset.
 Basically whoever earns less or has more allowable expenses will receive a small amount of child support, unless your incomes are very different, then it could be a large amount.
 You should see an attorney who can help you calculate how it will work in your state.